ninjaMog/ninjaMog/README.md

 ### My projects

-* [simple security groups](https://github.com/ninjaMog/simplesecuritygroups) -  Although now very redundant thanks to excellent "Infrastructure as Code" (IaC) tooling like Terraform,  was a handy little tool I created to help remove the tedium of writing out Cloudformation security group rules when working at Orange Digital as a Cloud Engineer 10 years ago in the early days of AWS!
+* [simple security groups](https://github.com/ninjaMog/simplesecuritygroups) -  This was a handy little tool I enjoyed creating to help remove the tedium of writing out Cloudformation security group rules when working at Orange Digital as a Cloud Engineer 10 years ago in the early days of AWS!

+  It's now very redundant thanks to excellent "Infrastructure as Code" (IaC) tooling like [Terraform](https://www.terraform.io/) (Thank goodness! 😄)

 ### My forks